 A weekend, evening or online hunter education course is also a great introduction to hunting, firearm safety and outdoor skills.
 Courses are offered nearly every week somewhere in the state.
 Passing this course is required prior to applying for or buying a Colorado hunting license for anyone born on or after January 1, 1949.

 An integral part of the Hunter Outreach Program is Women Afield, which provides opportunities for women to learn about hunting big game, waterfowl and upland birds from experienced volunteers and DOW staff.
 Summer and fall workshops focus on both shooting and fishing.
-Known as Cast and Blast clinics, they feature basic instruction in the fundamentals, from shotgun shooting to fly-fishing.
+The clinics and seminars feature basic instruction in the fundamentals, from shotgun shooting to fly-fishing.